ietf-wg-alto/draft-ietf-alto-path-vector/basic.md

 Intended Semantics:
-: The persistent entity ID property is the entity identifier of the persistent ANE associated with an ephemeral ANE.
+: The persistent entity ID property is the entity identifier of the persistent ANE which an ephemeral ANE presents (See {{assoc}} for details).
 The value of this property is encoded with the format defined in Section 5.1.3 of
   {{I-D.ietf-alto-unified-props-new}}.

   In this format, the entity ID combines: